N.Peal Guide to Cashmere Care

 With every new cashmere garment, you should expect a very small amount of ‘pilling’ to occur, due to the friction of everyday wear against the loose fibres on the knitwear’s surface.
 This is not an indicator of the quality of your knitwear, but it is part of the unique character of cashmere.
-Pilling can be can be kept minimum by gently washing your garment to remove the loose fibres.
+Pilling can be kept minimum by gently washing your garment to remove the loose fibres.
 Should pilling still occur it can be very easily removed with the use of a special cashmere comb.
 To comb your cashmere, lay your garment flat and lightly brush the comb over the surface, wherever you see pills forming.
 Pay special attention to areas of your garment that are most susceptible to friction; such as the hips, underarms and shoulders.

 Even if there is no visible pilling on your knitwear, you should still comb it regularly to remove any loose fibres that may soon lead to pills forming.